corenova/yang-cord/README.md

 ```bash
 $ NODE_ENV=test DEBUG=yang-express bin/xos cord-tenant cord-volt-service cord-vsg-service
 ```

+Alternatively, you can specify the `--config` option and load any arbitrary configuration data.

 During troubleshooting/debugging, it may be helpful to turn on much more verbose debug output via setting `DEBUG=yang:*` or even